ibm-cloud-docs/Cloudant/guides/iam.md

 <li>No database-level permissions (yet).</li>
 <li>No fine-grained permissions (for example, reader) (yet).</li>
 <li>Some endpoints are unavailable.
 For more information, see [Unavailable endpoints](#unavailable-endpoints).</li>
-<li>No way to specify a database as "public", that is, not requiring an authorised user to access.</li></ul>
+<li>No way to specify a database as "public", that is, not requiring an authorized user to access.</li></ul>
 </td>
 </tr>